rustwasm/wasm-bindgen/guide/src/passing-data.md

 # Passing arbitrary data to JS

-It's possible to pass data from Rust to JS not explicitly supported in the [Feature Reference]: ./feature-reference by serializing vis [Serde]: https://github.com/serde-rs/serde
+It's possible to pass data from Rust to JS not explicitly supported in the [Feature Reference](./feature-reference.md) by serializing vis [Serde] (https://github.com/serde-rs/serde).

-Wasm_bindgen includes the JsValue type, which handles serializing and deserializing smoothly.
+Wasm_bindgen includes the JsValue type, which streamlines serializing and deserializing.
+This page describes how to use it.

-In order to make this work, you must include the serde and serde_derive crates in Cargo.toml, and configure wasm_bindgen to work with this feature:
+In order accomplish this, we must include the serde and serde_derive crates in Cargo.toml, and configure wasm_bindgen to work with this feature:

 Cargo.toml